DEliasVCruz/ZettlekastenNotes/pgbs.md

 ### Options

 - `-t`: Search only on specified file types
+- `-c`: Only show count of matching lines for each file
 - `-uu`: **Search** through **all files**
 - `-g`: Search through **files that match a glob**
 - `--files-with-matches`: Only output the file names of the matches